GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

-## Environment setup
+## Setup
 The deployment process is divided into 3 stages:

 1. Base Environment: In this stage, the core infrastructure components are configured, including a VPC, a GKE cluster, service accounts, and storage buckets.
 The deployment process allows for the use of existing VPCs and/or service accounts to align with common IT governance structures in enterprises.

-2. Performance Testing Environment: This is an optional phase where GCP services required to support load generation and performance metrics tracking are configured, including Pubsub and BigQuery.
+2. Saxml Deployment: In this stage, Saxml servers and utilities are deployed to the GKE cluster.

-3. Saxml Deployment: In this stage, Saxml servers and utilities are deployed to the GKE cluster.
+3. Performance Testing Environment: This is an optional phase where GCP services required to support load generation and performance metrics tracking are configured, including Pubsub and BigQuery.

 You can execute each stage separately, or perform an automated deployment of all components using the provided Cloud Build configuration.

 To run the setup and execute code samples, you will need a workstation with [Google Cloud SDK](https://cloud.google.com/sdk/docs/install-sdk), [Terraform](https://www.terraform.io/), [Kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize), [Skaffold](https://skaffold.dev), and [kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) utilities.
 We recommend using [Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shell), which has all the utilities pre-installed.

-### Set up pre-requisites
+### Setup pre-requisites

 Before proceeding with the deployment stages, you must: